 We also have established a transparent and open process to support our 1,200 employees in raising concerns through a Whistleblowing telephone line, run 24/7 by an independent third party.

 We provide our HR and Operations employees with training to help them identify potential issues and how to deal with them.

-In 2021, our British Pepper & Spice business launched a new bespoke sustainability risk ranking and supplier scorecard as part of their 2025 sustainability objectives.
-This included risk assessing over 160 countries inherent sustainability risks and collating best practice guidance and data.
+In 2021, our British Pepper & Spice business launched a new bespoke sustainability risk ranking and supplier scorecard as part of its 2025 sustainability objectives.
+This included risk assessing over 160 countries’ inherent sustainability risks and collating best practice guidance and data.

 We are also members of various organisations promoting responsible business such as Business in the Community.
 In 2021, we received the BITC NI Core Responsible Business Standard as part of our continued responsible business progress.

 During our 2023 financial year, we will be doing the following: